milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 information about you, such as your username, name, and Bitmoji.

-information about how you have interacted with our services, such as your Snapchat “score,” the names of Snapchatters you are friends with, and other information that will help Snapchatters understand your connections with others using our services.
+information about how you have interacted with our services, such as your Snapchat “score,” the names of Snapchatters you are friends with, how close you are with your friends on Snapchat, your recent location history (if you choose to share your location on Snap Map), and other information that will help Snapchatters understand your connections with others using our services.
 For example, because it may not be clear whether a new friend request comes from someone you actually know, we may share whether you and the requestor have Snapchat friends in common.

 information about your device, such as the operating system and device type, to help you receive Chats, Snaps, and other content in the optimal viewing format.